 European writer and epidemiologist

-Zuzanna tells stories from many points of view, including different disciplines, cultures, form(at)s, genres, languages and means.
-One day, she will publish a trilingual novel and produce a piece of immersive physical theatre set to the first violin concerto by Shostakovich.
-Until then, she's learning the violin and aerial arts, talking to people around the globe and planning for a castle in the south of France with an annexe for a world-class orchestra and enough futons for all her friends and loved ones.
-She has an inexplicable fascination with the post office.
+Zuzanna practices the violin and aerial arts, talks to strangers (a lot) and daydreams about a castle in the south of France, where there’s an annexe for a world-class orchestra and enough futons for all her friends and loved ones.
+She has an inexplicable fascination with the post office and deep love for evidence that triggers her change of mind.